 [Opening with the State of Minnesota seal in the background.
 ASL narrator Sarah Houge appears, with the following words visible on the screen, “Find Your Polling Place.
-Produced by the Commission of Deaf, DeafBlind and Hard of Hearing Minnesotans.
+Produced by the Minnesota Commission of the Deaf, DeafBlind and Hard of Hearing.
 Sarah begins to sign, the CC begins and the voiceover begins.]

 [Background: Minnesota Votes website.
 A moving arrow demonstrates the navigation to finding your polling place.]

 You can use the Minnesota Votes website to find your polling place.
 If you don’t have access to a computer or the Internet, your county elections office will be able to help you.

 [Background: Minnesota Votes’ Election Day Voting page]

 To find your polling place, go to the Minnesota Votes website.
 Look for how to find your polling place.
 It should be easy to find.
 If not, use the search box on the top, right side of the website.
 In addition, MNCDHH’s website also has the direct link to the tool to find your polling place.